Get paid to binge-watch your favourite series for a whole year

 Our research found one in seven Brits spend their holiday catching up on telly and 40% say TV helps them escape and relax, so in the depths of winter, we wanted to take duvet days to another level with the first ever TV streaming sabbatical.

-You'll also get a NOW TV smart stick and 12 months of NOW TV passes.
+You'll also get a NOW smart stick and 12 months of NOW membership.
 You'll never leave your bed ever again.
 Well, at least not for a year anyway.